PerfectlySoft/PerfectDocs/guide/StORM-Saving-Retrieving-and-Deleting-Rows.md

 }
 ```

 Note that the `.email` property was omitted in the initial save.
-Lets fix that:
+Let's fix that:

 ``` swift
 obj.email = "joe.smith@example.com"